denoptim-project/catalyst_evaluator/README.md

 ## Evaluation of Catalysts
 __NB.__ The time required to evaluate a single catalyst depends on the loading on the remote workers, but is typically of few hours.
 To make sure you can keep the terminal session alive you may want to look into tools that allow to detach the terminal session, e.g., [tmux](https://github.com/tmux/tmux/wiki).

-To define a catalyst with general formula (L)Ru(Y)(X)=CH<sub>2</sub>, where X and Y are covalent ligands and L is a dative ligand, we use [Denoptim's graph representation](https://denoptim-project.github.io/DENOPTIM/) (there is an introductory [tutorial here](https://denoptim-project.github.io/tutorials/tutorial_1.1.html)).
+To define a catalyst with general formula (L)Ru(X)(X)=CH<sub>2</sub>, where X is a covalent ligands and L is a dative ligand, we use [Denoptim's graph representation](https://denoptim-project.github.io/DENOPTIM/) (there is an introductory [tutorial here](https://denoptim-project.github.io/tutorials/tutorial_1.1.html)).
 Such representation can be prepared in two different ways:

 - manually assembling fragments.
     1. Lauch Denoptim's GUI: